 While planning our trip to New Zealand, Ariel and I had a list of places we really wanted to see, either because we really thought they were beautiful or because we wanted to re-create a scene from one of the films.
 Edoras fulfilled both of those items, but it was a bit out-of-the-way based on our planned travel route.
 Plus, the directions called for about an hour-long drive on a dirt road.
 Ugh.
 Ariel was a little skeptical, but I had come across an excellent article at the Dangerous Business blog that had me convinced it would be worth it.

 First of all let’s talk location.
 “Edoras” is actually Mount Sunday, in the Ashburton Lakes region of New Zealand.
-Getting used to be something of a challenge due to poor signage, but if you just put the coordinates into Google Maps, you can follow turn-by-turn directions.
+Getting there used to be something of a challenge due to poor signage, but if you just put the coordinates into Google Maps, you can follow turn-by-turn directions.

 Our journey actually started for us, as most of our travel days do, about a five and a half hour car ride from our destination.
 We started our day at Lake Wanaka, which is surrounded the Southern Alps, AKA the Misty Mountains.